-Despite the recent diversification of remittance sources, Middle East countries continued to be the major sources of remittance inflow in Bangladesh.
-Saudi Arabia was the largest source of remittance with total amount of remittance stood at USD 3.68 billion in 2012 with 28.7 per cent growth rate in 2012.
-According to the Bangladesh Bank's official figure for remittances inflow in FY2012, other important sources for remittances were UAE (18.7 per cent), USA (11.7 per cent), Kuwait (9.8 per cent), UK (9.0 per cent) and Malaysia (6.6 per cent).
+Despite the recent diversification of remittance sources, Middle East countries continue to be the major sources of remittance inflow in Bangladesh.
+Saudi Arab was the largest source of remittance with total amount of remittance stood at USD 3.68 billion in 2012 with 28.7 per cent growth.
+According to the Bangladesh Bank's official figure for remittances inflow in FY2011-12, other important sources for remittances were United Arab Emirates (UAE) (18.7 per cent), USA (11.7 per cent), Kuwait (9.8 per cent), United Kingdom (UK) (9 per cent) and Malaysia (6.6 per cent) (Figure 11).